edenbdv/Facebook_clone-Client/README.md

 "Foobar" is a social networking application similar to Facebook, designed to connect people and support sharing of updates and photos.

 wiki: https://github.com/edenbdv/Facebook_clone-Server.git

 ## Features

-### **Login and Signup** Foobar allows users to create accounts securely with a unique username and password.
-Users can then log in to access their accounts and use the app's features.
-Note that during signup, you must upload a profile picture, and your full name should only consist of letters.
-Your username must be unique, and your password must contain at least 8 characters, including letters and numbers, and it must match the password you entered again.
+### **Login and Signup**
+Foobar allows users to create accounts securely with a unique username and password.
+Key features include:
+- **Create Account:**
+  - Users can securely create an account with a unique username and password.

+- **Login:**
+  - Users can log in to access their accounts and use the app's features.

+- **During Signup:**
+  - **Upload a Profile Picture:** Users must upload a profile picture.
+  - **Full Name:** Ensure your full name consists only of letters.
+  - **Username:** Create a unique username.
+  - **Password Requirements:**
+    - Contains at least 8 characters.
+    - Includes both letters and numbers.
+    - Must match the password entered again.

+This secure and user-friendly process ensures a smooth onboarding experience for new users.

 ![login](https://github.com/user-attachments/assets/334173b9-571f-4a1e-a27c-9c672ea950aa)